 Failing that visit your friendly local garage.
 You can use a spray bottle to lightly dampen the fabric before ironing, but if you crease the wrong area you can revisit the area by using either a slightly damp clean cloth over the affected fabric area or re-blitz tougher creases with the spray bottled water again.
 Always test a non-visible area if not sure.
 The spray bottle can be revitalized with a touch of rose water, not in the iron.

 Don’t be Board with Results

 The narrow end of the ironing board is most useful for flattening out seams and borders while the main flat surface is for the main body of the garment and sleeves.
 Some boards are provided with a narrow mini-board that is for sleeves only and its narrow length is self-explanatory.
 Pleated items can be easily managed by pulling the pleat tight before ironing.

 An old trick of travelling salesmen used to be leaving garments hung up in a bathroom full of steam, but now thankfully less messy and more reliable technology is out there with dedicated steamers.
 By hanging the garment on the back of a door say, and being gentle with applications even delicate items such as velvet can be tackled safely, but never touch the garment directly with the steamer and always ensure sufficient protection behind the garment to protect doors and walls.
 Never point a steamer at yourself or anyone else as sometimes they can have a tendency to spit like a cat and hot water in the face can ruin your day.

 Hang and Be Damned

-Keep freshly steamed or ironed garments hanging on decent clothing hangers in and open area and viola you’re ready to go and brag to your friends about your new found prowess and you’ll have the evidence to hand.
+Keep freshly steamed or ironed garments hanging on decent clothing hangers in an open area and viola you’re ready to go and brag to your friends about your newfound prowess and you’ll have the evidence to hand.